nipafx/nipafx.dev/content/articles/2018-09-25-java-11-migration-guide.md

 If that can't be done for whatever reason, the next best thing is to acknowledge the dependencies and inform the module system that you need to access it.
 To that end you can use two command line options:

--   The option `--add-exports module/package=$readingmodule` exports `$package` of *\$module* to *\$readingmodule*.
+-   The option `§--add-exports module/package=$readingmodule` exports `§$package` of *$module* to *$readingmodule*.
-Code in *\$readingmodule* can hence access all public types in `$package` but other modules can not.
+Code in *$readingmodule* can hence access all public types in `§$package` but other modules can not.
-When setting *\$readingmodule* to `ALL-UNNAMED`, all code from the class path can access that package.
+When setting *$readingmodule* to `§ALL-UNNAMED`, all code from the class path can access that package.
 During a migration to Java 11, you will always use that placeholder (you will have to change it when you modularize).
 The option is available for the `java` and `javac` commands.
 -   This covers access to public members of public types but reflection can do more than that: With the generous use of `setAccessible(true)` it allows interaction with non-public classes, fields, constructors, and methods (sometimes called *deep reflection*), which even in exported packages are still encapsulated.
-The `java` option `--add-opens` uses the same syntax as `--add-exports` and opens the package to deep reflection, meaning all of its types and their members are accessible regardless of their visibility modifiers.
+The `java` option `§--add-opens` uses the same syntax as `§--add-exports` and opens the package to deep reflection, meaning all of its types and their members are accessible regardless of their visibility modifiers.

-You obviously need `--add-exports` to appease the compiler but using `--add-exports` and `--add-opens` for the run time has advantages as well:
+You obviously need `§--add-exports` to appease the compiler but using `§--add-exports` and `§--add-opens` for the run time has advantages as well:

 1. the run time's permissive behavior will change in future Java releases, so you have to do that work at some point anyway
-2. `--add-opens` makes the warnings for illegal reflective access go away
+2. `§--add-opens` makes the warnings for illegal reflective access go away
 3. as I will show in a minute, you can make sure no new dependencies crop up by making the run time actually enforce strong encapsulation

 ⇝ [Five Command Line Options To Hack The Java Module System](five-command-line-options-hack-java-module-system)